 - Lying about age to obtain alcohol, making a false ID and furnishing alcohol to individuals under age 21 are misdemeanor offenses.

 The legal sanctions for the unlawful possession, use or distribution of illicit drugs are more diverse than the sanctions governing alcohol.
 Sanctions may vary from fines, for first-time misdemeanor offenses involving simple possession of certain substances, to felony counts and multiple-year terms of imprisonment for more serious violations.
 A summary of penalties related to illicit drugs and alcohol may be found online at the U.S. Drug Enforcement Administration and Delaware Alcohol and Tobacco Enforcement.
 Individuals seeking legal advice regarding drug or alcohol laws should consult legal counsel.

 Education and Counseling

 Student Wellness and Health Promotion, along with Employee Health and Wellbeing, provides leadership and guidance for drug and alcohol education, resources and support on campus.
-Resources and programs for students are provided on an on-going basis in collaboration with other departments in the Division of Student Life, including Residence Life and Housing, the Office of Student Conduct, Fraternity and Sorority Leadership and Learning, and others.
+Resources and programs for students are provided on an on-going basis in collaboration with other departments in the Division of Student Life, including Residence Life and Housing, Community Standards & Conflict Resolution, Fraternity and Sorority Leadership and Learning, and others.
 Resources for faculty and staff are available through Human Resources.
 Resources for students are available through Student Wellness and Health Promotion.